mahmudul-hasan-hridoy/react-nextjs-adsense/README.md

 | `adTest` | string | - | Set to 'on' to enable test ads |

 ## Notes
 - Make sure you comply with Google AdSense policies when implementing ads.
-- The component will automatically load the AdSense script if it hasn't been loaded yet.
-- For Next.js applications, ensure you're using the component on the client-side (e.g., inside `useEffect` or by using dynamic imports with `ssr: false`).

 ## License
 MIT

 ## Contributing
 Contributions are welcome!
-Please feel free to submit a Pull Request. export default MyPage;
+Please feel free to submit a Pull Request.